elim2g/godot-tbloader/Readme.md

   builder, much like what SabreCSG used to be.

 # Usage
-To install TBLoader, you can either install it through [AssetLib](https://godotengine.org/asset-library/asset/1265) (search for "TrenchBroom Loader"), or by downloading a [release from Github](https://github.com/codecat/godot-tbloader/releases) and extracting it to your project's `addons` folder, so that you have a structure like this:
+To install TurntLoader, you can either install it through [AssetLib](https://godotengine.org/asset-library/asset/1265) (search for "TrenchBroom Loader"), or by downloading a [release from Github](https://github.com/codecat/godot-tbloader/releases) and extracting it to your project's `addons` folder, so that you have a structure like this:
 ```
-project/addons/tbloader/plugin.cfg
+project/addons/libturnt/plugin.cfg
 ```

 You might have to manually enable the plugin from your project settings.
 In the Godot editor, click on Project -> Project Settings, and go to the Addons tab.
-Check the "Enable" box next to TBLoader.
+Check the "Enable" box next to TurntLoader.

-To build a level's geometry, create a `TBLoader` node in your scene hierarchy.
+To build a level's geometry, create a `TurntLoader` node in your scene hierarchy.
 In the properties of the node you can select where your `.map` file is located, plus some more useful settings.
 With the node still selected and the 3D view open, you will see a button `Build Meshes` in the toolbar the 3D view.
 Click that button to build the geometry.